yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2020/index.md

 ### Part 2 - Controller Applet

-Morph began on [Part 2](https://github.com/yuzu-emu/yuzu/pull/4597) knowing that yuzu lacked an implementation of a Controller Applet, which is crucial for a lot of multiplayer games such as Super Mario Maker 2, Kirby Star Allies, Hyrule Warriors: Definitive Edition and many more.
+Morph began on [Part 2](https://github.com/yuzu-emu/yuzu/pull/4597) knowing that yuzu lacked an implementation of a Controller Applet, which is crucial for a lot of multiplayer games such as `Super Mario Maker 2`, `Kirby Star Allies`, `Hyrule Warriors: Definitive Edition` and many more.
 It had previously been [attempted](https://github.com/yuzu-emu/yuzu/pull/1940) by [DarkLordZach](https://github.com/DarkLordZach) but was riddled with issues due to the immature input implementation at the time.
 Therefore, Morph decided that it was time to implement it after gaining knowledge of and fixing HID in [Part 1](https://github.com/yuzu-emu/yuzu/pull/4530).

 While Morph was completing the backend implementation of the applet, Rei was designing the UI that was inspired by DarkLordZach's initial implementation, with an error box showing all the issues with the current controller configuration as shown.